toolness/nunjucks/templating.md

 ## Tags

 Tags are special blocks that perform operations on sections of the template.
-Nunjucks comes with several builtin:
+Nunjucks comes with several builtin.

+Just like filters, you will be able to add your own (this functionality is not available yet).

 ### For